LiaoLabATDartmouth/BIOLOG_data_processing/README.md

 The `Comparison_growth_quali` sheet reformats the `GrowthStatus` column from the `Full_report` sheet to faciliate growth status comparison across strains.
 It lists only the metabolites where at least one strain shows positive growth as determined by at least one approach.

-The `Comparison_growth_quant` sheet compares each growth metric between each strain and the reference strain set by arguments.
-No comparison will be made if the reference strain is not set.
-Independent sample t-test is used to calculate the p-value.
+The `Comparison_growth_quant` sheet compares each growth metric between individual strains and a user-specified reference strain (see the `--reference_strain` argument).
+If no reference strain is provided, no comparisons will be performed, and this sheet will not be included in the output file.
+For each comparison, the sheet reports the fold change in mean growth metric values and p-values from an independent sample Welch’s t-test.